 A driver was airlifted to the hospital in serious condition after the pickup truck he was driving was rear-ended by an 18-wheeler.
 The crash happened on I-10 near Barker Cypress.
 The impact caused the pickup truck to fly over the concrete shoulder barrier.
 It landed on its side in the trees on the side of the highway.
 The 18-wheeler’s fender appeared to be sheared off by the concrete barrier.
 The driver of the 18-wheeler was not injured in the accident.

 Rear-end truck accidents are common.
 They can be among the most devastating because they can cause some of the most serious injuries.
 When a passenger vehicle is hit from behind by a huge 18-wheeler, you can imagine that the accident will likely horrify.
 The impact can crush a smaller vehicle or send it careening into other lanes of traffic.
-The faster the truck is going during the impact, the worse the injuries are likely to be.
+The faster the truck goes during the impact, the worse the injuries are likely.

 Rear-end collisions can cause serious injuries and fatalities.
 Some injuries that may occur with a rear-end collision include whiplash, spinal cord injuries, crushing injuries, broken bones, concussions, and traumatic brain injuries.
 Sometimes the injuries are life-threatening and may require multiple surgeries and lengthy physical therapy to recover.

 In any vehicle accident, a negligent driver could be held responsible for the damages caused.
 The details of each case determine the negligent driver.
 Generally, although not always, a driver who hits a vehicle from behind is often to blame for the crash.
-Since we do not know the information surrounding this accident, the negligent party remains unclear.
+The negligent party remains unclear since we do not know the information surrounding this accident.
 The police will investigate the accident.

 Sometimes accident reconstruction is necessary to determine what occurred to cause the crash.
 Your attorney will work to gather information and documentation to prove the negligence of the other driver.
-If you were severely injured in a truck accident, you may be owed money for your damages such as medical bills, future medical costs, lost wages, and pain and suffering.
+If you were severely injured in a truck accident, you might be owed money for your damages, such as medical bills, future medical costs, lost wages, and pain and suffering.